 - Getting more involved and even taking leadership roles in co-curricular activities

-- Working to find a balance between academic and social commitments
+- Finding a balance between academic and social commitments

 - Thinking about living arrangements and roommates for their second year